segmentio/segment-docs/src/personas/index.md

 > info "Get Access to Personas"
 > Personas is available only to workspaces on our [Business Tier plan](https://segment.com/pricing/).
-If you’re already a Segment customer on a Business Tier plan, contact your Customer Success Manager to get access to Personas.
-If you’re a new customer or don’t have a CSM, [request a demo](https://segment.com/demo/).
+If you're already a Segment customer on a Business Tier plan, contact your Customer Success Manager to get access to Personas.
+If you're a new customer or don't have a CSM, [request a demo](https://segment.com/demo/).

 ## What can you do with Personas?

 #### Create unified customer profiles
 Personas uses [Segment Identity Resolution](/docs/personas/identity-resolution/) to take event data from across devices and channels and intelligently merge it into complete user- or account-level profiles.
 This gives your organization a single view of your customer base.
 To learn more, read the [Identity Resolution documentation](/docs/personas/identity-resolution/).

-{% include components/reference-button.html href="https://segment.com/customers/frameio/" icon="personas.svg" title="Personalizing customer interactions" description="Support teams rely on Segment’s unified profiles to make real-time and informed decisions about customers when answering tickets or taking support calls.
+{% include components/reference-button.html href="https://segment.com/customers/frameio/" icon="personas.svg" title="Personalizing customer interactions" description="Support teams rely on Segment's unified profiles to make real-time and informed decisions about customers when answering tickets or taking support calls.
 Read about how the support team at Frame.io reduced ticket response time by 80%." %}

 #### Enrich profiles with new traits
 Add detail to user profiles with new traits, and use them to power personalized marketing campaigns.
 You can add new traits to your user or account profiles in Segment using: